peaBerberian/peaBerberian/README.md

     Written initially as a personal project to improve my understanding of the format, it is now actually used at my work by different teams to easily inspect those files.

   - 🏇 [gif-renderer.rs](https://github.com/peaBerberian/gif-renderer.rs): A gif decoder written in Rust.<br>
-    I wrote it to continue improving my Rust skills, it is functional and is able to efficiently display all (87a and 89a) GIF files.
+    I wrote it to continue improving my Rust skills, it is finished and functional and is able to efficiently display all (87a and 89a) GIF files.

   - ⌨️ [RKeyboard](https://github.com/peaBerberian/RKeyboard): A functional proof of concept to provide a new way to handle complex keyboard and/or remote control interactions.<br>
     It was written while creating the initial skeleton of the next Canal+ front-end application for its set-top boxes.
 At its core, it creates a hierarchy of key handlers, a stack on which you can push and pop to respectively catch a key or let the parent catch it again.